vorakl/TrivialRC/README.rst

 ====================

-It is important to notice that the order of command line options **is not** equal to their run order.
+It is important to notice that the order of command line options **is not** equal to their running order.
 In general it looks like:

 .. code-block:: bash